IHE/HIE-Whitepaper/README.md

 of demographics matching rules.
 There is also concern around privacy when unnecessarily transporting patient demographics.

 A Patient Identity is distinct from Patient Identifier, in that a Patient Identifier is a unique value within a domain; whereas the Patient Identity is made up of one or more Patient Identifier(s) and identifying information including what is classically understood as demographics and also identifiers issued by any recognized authority.
-These attributes of a Patient Identity could include name (family name, given name(s), etc), phone, email, gender, birth date, address(s), marital status, photo, *others to contact*, preference for language, general practitioner(s), and links to other Patient Identities.
+These attributes of a Patient Identity could include name (family name, given name(s), etc.), phone, email, gender, birth date, address(s), marital status, photo, *others to contact*, preference for language, general practitioner(s), and links to other Patient Identities.
 The use of identifiers from other recognized authorities would include identifiers issued by healthcare organizations, but also by non-healthcare organizations such as government issued identifiers such as drivers license number, social security number, or passport number; or any identifier that a patient can be authenticated by such as a Voluntary Health Identifier (VHID) being a specific example of an identifier assigned outside of treatment or a Decentralized Identifier (DID) being an example of a general purpose identifier that can be authenticated.

 IHE recommends that the identification of the patient be done through patient identifiers in a common or accepted patient